joncorrin/SellStuff/README.md

-# README
+# SellStuff Web App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This rails web application is built around an ecommerce site similar to Etsy.
+Sellers list items that buyers can purchase.
+The app displays the items, provides a description, and handles all transactions.

+Things this app covers:

-* Ruby version
+* Ruby and Rails

-* System dependencies
+* Ecommerce

-* Configuration
+* Stripe API

-* Database creation
+* Two-sided marketplace

+* User authentication and validation

-* Database initialization
+* Web design

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Relational databases (PSQL)

-* Deployment instructions
+* Heroku deployment

-* ...
+* ... and more!